 For feedback and corrections to the data presented in this map, please contact us

 Cancer Research UK and Action on Smoking and Health (ASH), alongside other stakeholders from across the UK interested in improving the health of our population, want to see all smokers provided with evidence-based support to help them quit smoking.

 This map presents a snapshot of the tobacco control work undertaken in 2018 by the local authorities in England that have responsibility for public health: metropolitan boroughs, London boroughs, unitary authorities and county councils.
 Data was updated in May 2019 to reflect recent changes to stop smoking services.

-The baseline information on services comes from a survey of local authority tobacco control leads conducted in August and September 2018 by Action on Smoking and Health.
+The baseline information on services comes from a survey of local authority tobacco control leads in England conducted in August and September 2018 by Action on Smoking and Health (ASH).
 The data was updated in May 2019 to reflect recent service changes.
 The original survey was supplemented by additional telephone and web research to obtain 100% coverage.
-For further information on these changes, see the report published by Action on Smoking and Health and Cancer Research UK in February 2019; A Changing Landscape: Stop smoking services and tobacco control in England.
+For further information on these changes, see the report published by ASH and Cancer Research UK in February 2019; A Changing Landscape: Stop smoking services and tobacco control in England.

-The information on adult smoking prevalence was taking from the Office for National Statistics Annual Population Survey (2018), and smoking prevalence for pregnant women taken from the NHS Digital smoking at the time of delivery (2018) data, updated in July 2019.
+The information on adult smoking prevalence was taking from the Office for National Statistics Annual Population Survey (2019), and smoking prevalence for pregnant women taken from the NHS Digital smoking at the time of delivery (2018) data, updated in July 2019.
 These data were sourced from Public Health England Local Tobacco Control Profiles.

 The information on spending is taken from the official returns published by the Ministry of Housing, Communities and Local Government in 2018.
 The information on the local cost of smoking comes from the ASH Ready Reckoner tool.